Abdallah-khalil/ContactManagerApp/README.md

 # ContactManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+And Nestjs

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run watch` for a dev server for wathcing both the backend and the frontend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding